edisplay/RCB_TA_notes/week-12-mysql-three-days/lesson-12.2.md

 	* D - DELETE - DELETE WHERE

 #### 2. Partners do ( 2 mins)
-Have student turn to eachother and talk about how to do this exerices before starting
+Have student turn to each other and talk about how to do this exerices before starting

 #### 3. Student do ( 14 mins )
+Introduce the reivew exerise and explain what student need to do + bonus

 12.2.1 exericse 1: (simple mySQL db)
 Create a db in mySQL with the following data, code out in your code editor the mySQL statement that can